Vaquita Porpoise | Terra Mater Factual Studios

 THE THREATS

-Despite their critically low numbers, there is still hope.
-Recent surveys continue to find living vaquitas, including mothers, calves, and young individuals, inside and beyond the Zero Tolerance Area.
-Acoustic detections and visual sightings confirm that the species is still reproducing and may be using a wider range than previously understood.
-Genetic studies indicate that, even with so few individuals, vaquitas retain enough diversity to recover – if bycatch can be eliminated and their habitat protected.
+Despite their critically low numbers, there is still reason for hope.
+Recent surveys continue to document living vaquitas, including mothers, calves, and young animals.
+Acoustic detections and visual sightings suggest that the species is still reproducing and may be using a slightly wider range than previously understood.
+Genetic studies indicate that, even with so few individuals, vaquitas retain enough diversity to recover if bycatch can be eliminated and their habitat protected.

 Signs of Progress: